Bad germination techniques are rife among cannabis growers, especially folks working indoors.

 Wet tissue paper rapidly becomes a microbial soup when it and your seeds aren’t sterilized, yet more so when it’s sealed inside a ziplock bag.

-Using such conditions to germinate seeds of a landrace direct from a dry Central Asian region such as northern Afghanistan is at best ill-advised.
+Using such conditions to germinate seeds of a landrace direct from a dry Central Asian region such as northern Afghanistan is suboptimal – and that’s putting it kindly.

 Real landrace seeds have not had four decades to adapt to the bad practices of indoor growers.